 Are all your accounts registered at your current address?

 When you move to a new house, it’s important to check that all your existing credit agreements are updated with your new address.
 When searching your credit history, lenders finding a discrepancy in addresses could question your identification which may negatively impact your chances of getting credit.
 Check your credit history with each agency to make sure there are no old addresses listed.

 Know the difference between a soft search and a hard search

 When you apply for credit the lending company will search your credit history.
 If they perform a hard search, then this will show up when any other companies check as well.
 Too many of these hard searches could be viewed as a bad sign and may affect your ability to get credit.
 Soft searches can’t be seen by lenders searching your file, only you can see them.
 Eligibility checkers usually use soft searches.
 You can ask a prospective lender to carry out a soft search, although not all of them will do so.
-You can check your Equifax report for free with CredAbility.
+You can check your Equifax report for free with our member-only platform CredAbility.

 Do you have a payday loan?